HX2003/dynGFX/README.md

 × Memory usage is very inefficient right now.

-× Does not support dynamic removal of elements and layers
+× Does not support dynamic removal of elements and layers.